BrettLoewen/Comp-2600-A2/README.md

      ```
      git push
      ```
 6. Go to your repository's Actions using the top menu bar and you should see a running workflow.
-When it completes, indidcated by it turning green, you can click into it and see a link to your published site.
+When it completes, indicated by its icon turning green, you can click into it and see a link to your published site.
 From now on, whenever you push a change to GitHub, the changes will automatically deploy

 ### Write a README